Anawrahta: Founding of Pagan Empire

 By the mid-1050s, Anawrahta's reforms had turned Pagan into a regional power, and he looked to expand.
 Over the next ten years, he founded the Pagan Empire, the Irrawaddy valley at the core, surrounded by tributary kingdoms.

 Estimates of the extent of his empire vary greatly.
 The Burmese and Thai chronicles report an empire which covered present-day Myanmar and northern Thailand.
 The Thai chronicles assert that Anawrahta conquered the entire Menam valley, and received tribute from the Khmer king.
 One states that Anawrahta's armies invaded the Khmer kingdom and sacked the city of Angkor, and another one goes so far as to say that Anawrahta even visited Java to receive his tribute.
 However, Western historians (Harvey, Hall, et al) present a much smaller empire, consisted of the Irrawaddy valley and nearer periphery.
 His victory terracotta votive tablets (emblazoned with his name in Sanskrit) have been found along the Tenasserim coastline in the south, Katha in the north, Thazi in the east and Minbu in the west.

 Shan Hills

 His first efforts were in then lightly inhabited Shan Hills in the east and the north.
 He acquired allegiance of Shan Hills in two waves.
 In the early to mid-1050s, Anawrahta first visited the nearer Shan Hills in the east, and received tribute.
 He founded the Bawrithat Pagoda in Nyaungshwe.
-The second wave came in the late 1050s and early 1060s after his march to Nanzhao Kingdom.
+The second wave came in the late 1050s and early 1060s after his march to Dali Kingdom (Successor to Nanzhao).
 After his return from Nanzhao expedition, Shan chiefs along the route presented Anawrahta with tributes.
 Still, their allegiance was nominal and he had to establish 43 forts along the eastern foothills of which the following 33 still exist as villages.